open-prophetdb/prophet-studio/README.md

 - [Paper Downloader](https://github.com/yjcyxky/paper-downloader) - A tool for downloading the papers from the pubmed.

+- [NER & RE Models](./models/) - A set of models for biomedical named entity recognition and relation extraction.

 ## Launch the prophet studio

 Advantage: You can make the paper-downloader as a service and it will listen the events of the bucket.
 When you upload a file to the bucket, the paper-downloader will download the file automatically.